TodePond/TodePondDotCom/wikiblogarden/tadi-web/death-meme/readme.md

 # The death of tadi web: How to make a meme

 One month ago, the tadi web was born.

-Today it dies.
+Today it died.

 Let's talk about memes.

 ## Bridging